5 from 5 votes

 Tips for the best result

-Wash the butter well.
-Ensure you wash the butter well in water to remove any foreign matter.
-This extra step will help your butter keep longer.
+• If you’ve ever wondered how do you make butter that keeps longer, ensure you wash the butter well in water to remove any foreign matter.

-Add the seasoning last.
-Before placing your butter in an airtight container, add fresh herbs, salt, or other flavourings.
+• Right before placing your butter in an airtight container, add fresh herbs, salt, or other flavourings, like I do in The BEST Compound Butter For Steak.

 Overhead photo of butter in a round glass dish with a sprinkle of salt on a chopping board with a knife with butter on it on a dark green background.